phantomachine/gec3414-2022-Fall/W14-15-final-assessment-project/README.md

+# FINAL ASSESSMENT

-# Ass 1-4: Critical Reading and Research Communication Task
+## Critical Reading and Research Communication Task

 This assessment is the final part of your ongoing assessment in this course.